-Everybody has the right to personal fulfilment but many of us are held back by fear, negative thoughts or a sense of duty.
-From teenagers with exam stress right through to grandparents accepting the physical changes as they become less able bodied, all of these issues can seem better when you have space to talk about them.
+Everybody has the right to seek happiness in life, but many of us are held back by anxiety, negative thoughts or a sense of duty.
+All of these considerations can seem easier when you have space to talk about them.

-Counselling, sometimes called or referred to as psychotherapy, is a talking therapy which gives you the opportunity to examine your life, your relationships and family history, and your hopes for the future, in a safe and calm environment.
+Counselling and psychotherapy are talking therapies which give you an opportunity to examine your life, your relationships and family history, and your hopes for the future, in a safe and calm environment.
 A counsellor listens without judgment, allowing you space for reflection, helping you to consider your own best course of action.

 What should I expect?

-I believe it is important to look at your whole way of living, examining not just your present problems but your family background, your current challenges and your lifestyle.
+I believe it is important to look at your whole way of living, examining not just your present problems but also your family background, your current challenges and your lifestyle.
 When we are stressed or mentally exhausted we sometimes reach for comfort from food, caffeine, drugs or alcohol and then wonder why our minds are in disarray.
 I use methods which have been successful in the many directions of my own life and those of my clients, and will never suggest that you try something which I was not willing to try for myself.

-At our first meeting I may ask a few more questions than during later sessions, in order to find out what you want to achieve from our time together and to explore some of the roots of your difficulties.
 Counselling is not always an easy journey, as with any truly honest self-exploration.
-I will explain how I work, and in turn you can decide if this would work for you, with no obligation to continue if you feel uneasy in any way.
+I will explain how I work at our first meeting, and in turn you can decide if this would work for you, with no obligation to continue if you feel uneasy in any way.

-Your personal information is strictly confidential.
-Little that you can say will shock me and, more importantly, I am not here to make any judgment about the situation you find yourself in, or the decisions you have made in the past.
+I am not here to make any judgment about the situation you find yourself in, or the decisions you have made in the past.
 Our work will concentrate on helping you to sort things out and assisting you to make informed choices going forwards from a calmer place.
-It is vital that you want to try counselling for yourself, and are not here because somebody else has sent you or told you that you need to attend - this is because we only commit wholeheartedly to choices we are making for ourselves.
+It is vital that you are here because you want to try counselling for yourself, and are not here because somebody else has sent you or told you that you need to attend - this is because we only commit wholeheartedly to choices we are making for ourselves.

-As part of my counselling training I have had to have personal therapy of my own, so I know what it feels like to attend a first counselling session, and can hopefully help to put you at your ease.
+As part of my training I have had to have extensive personal therapy of my own, so I know what it feels like to attend a first counselling session, and can hopefully help you to feel comfortable.

 How long will it take?